 Also have your child practice writing numbers on paper.

-There are also several fine websites that have free worksheets for kindergarten math, such as:
+Besides workbooks, there exist several fine websites that offer free worksheets for kindergarten math, such as:

 Preschool Palace – printables for preschool concepts